varunthakkar564/Image-Based-Text-Classification-Using-OCR-/README.md

-# Image2Text Analyzer
+# Image Based Text Text Classification Using OCR

-Image2Text Analyzer is a Streamlit web application that allows users to upload images containing text, extract the text using Tesseract OCR, perform spell-checking, sentiment analysis, and extract keywords from the extracted text.
+It is a Streamlit web application that allows users to upload images containing text, extract the text using Tesseract OCR, perform spell-checking, sentiment analysis, and extract keywords from the extracted text.

 ## Features